tyleredouglas/DeepPool/README.md

 ### dp-sim

-Simulates pooled population data from in silico populaitons for model training and validation.
+Simulates pooled population data from in silico populations for model training and validation.

 **Required Files**